 Maximum compatibility with the specifications of ELOT as presented in WG20/NXXXX is to be sought.
 To achieve this the breathing marks Psili and Dasia should precede the other diacritics.
-This is also in line with usual Greek (cf. the study CEN/TC304/Nyyy. <tt>COMBINING COMMA ABOVE</tt>ABOVE</tt>ABOVE</tt> and Dasia are -- unwisely -- unified in the UCS) are diacritics which appear infrequently in languages other than Greek, whereas in Greek they are very frequent indeed.
+This is also in line with usual Greek (cf. the study CEN/TC304/Nyyy. <tt>COMBINING COMMA ABOVE</tt> ABOVE</tt> and >tt>COMBINING REVERSED COMMA ABOVE</tt> (with which Psili and Dasia are -- unwisely -- unified in the UCS) are diacritics which appear infrequently in languages other than Greek, whereas in Greek they are very frequent indeed.
 Cf.also the approach of the E.